Northern Ireland Travel Guide: 24 Things to Do in Northern Ireland!

 The cobbled streets of Cathedral Quarter in Belfast are your best for nightlife when the plethora of bars and pubs become packed on a weekend night.
 Here you can party the night away while enjoying live music on the streets and raising a pint with friendly locals.

-What makes Cathedral Quarter an epic nightlife experience?
+What makes Cathedral Quarter an epic nightlife experience and a top thing to do in Northern Ireland?

 Cathedral Quarter brims with an eclectic mix of bars, pubs, and venues.
 Here you’ll find traditional Irish pubs where the music spills out onto the streets.
 And if you’re feeling a little bit fancy, contemporary bars serve up innovative cocktails.
 There’s just an energy here that’s infectious.
 It draws you in with promises of fun and distinct memories.